-Two of my classes here are baby classes, having students from age 2 to 3.
-These children can barely speak in their native language, and even though I am starting to win their confidence, some still look very scared when they come to class and see this 55 year old grandpa foreign teacher.
-To make matters worse, the parents sit behind their children, and scrutinize everything I do!
+Two of my classes here are baby classes, with toddlers aged 2 to 3.
+These children can barely speak in their native language, and even though I am starting to win their confidence, some still look very scared when they come to class and see this 55-year-old grandpa foreign teacher.
+To make matters worse, the parents sit behind their children and scrutinize everything I do!

-I have tried my kindergarten props such as animal puppets, plastic fruits, kindergarten phonics and English songs and as we have no set syllabus for this age level, I need to come up with fresh ideas every day.
-It is not really working, and I can see the look on their parents faces, they look bored, and dissatisfied, and the children don’t really learn anything.
+I have tried my kindergarten props such as animal puppets, plastic fruits, kindergarten phonics, and English songs but to no avail.
+In addition, as we have no set syllabus for this age level, I need to come up with fresh ideas every day.
+However, it is not working, and I can see the look on parents’ faces; they look bored and dissatisfied, and the children don’t really learn anything.

 I am the kind of person that likes to do everything well, and if my class is not good, it affects my mood the whole day.
-So much so that I now dread these baby classes and considering to give up teaching.
-I have been looking at English for Toddlers on your site and consider buying it.
-But I am not sure it will help, as I said these children are not native speakers where you can tell a story and they can at least sit down and listen and understand.
+So much so that I now dread these baby classes and am considering giving up teaching.
+I have been looking at English for Toddlers on your site and am thinking of buying it.
+But I am not sure it will help because, as I said, these children are not native speakers where you can tell a story they can understand.

-You are a teacher and you want to teach.
-But with toddlers you can't teach.
-You have to play.
-You want to perform and deliver results.
-But it doesn’t work like that with toddlers.
+The answer lies in that this teacher is desperate to TEACH his toddler pupils when he should be playing with them!
+This teacher wants to perform and deliver results, but it doesn’t work like that with toddlers.
 You can’t pull on a flower to make it grow faster.

-- It’s quite normal for a stranger to seem scary to a toddler.
-Get down on the floor with the toddlers, smile, and don’t try to touch them or get to close at first.
+It’s pretty normal for a stranger to seem scary to a toddler.
+Get down on the floor with the toddlers, smile, and don’t try to touch them or get too close at first.
 Let them come to you when they are ready.

-- Bring in something you really like, maybe you like kicking a ball around.
+Bring in something you like; maybe you enjoy kicking a ball around.
 If you do, be gentle.
-Remember toddlers are fragile.
-Get down on the floor and roll the ball.
-Make a goal for the world cup, play with the parents and see who can score a goal, chances are the kids will want to touch the ball.
-When they do you point and say “ball".
+Remember, toddlers are fragile.
+Get down to the toddlers’ level on the floor and roll the ball.
+Make a goal for the world cup, play with the parents and see who can score a goal; chances are the kids will want to touch the ball.
+When they do, you point and say “ball.”

-- The advantage of getting the parents involved is that they won’t be able to sit there scrutinizing your every move.
-If they are playing then it MUST be something worth doing.
+The advantage of getting the parents involved is that their kids may get interested in a game and follow their example.
+In addition, they won’t be able to sit there scrutinizing your every move!

-- The teacher chats away, using repetitive English, the same words over and over, and over, short phrases, the same ones, simple commands, touch, touch, touch, what is it?
+The teacher should chat away, using the same words and short phrases repeatedly.
+Repeat a few simple commands constantly.
+For example, touch, touch, touch, what is it?
 It’s a ball!
-Over and over.
-The toddlers won’t get bored of hearing the same words over and over.
-Get the parents saying ball too, that way they can continue English play with their kids at home.
+Repeat that over and over.
+The toddlers won’t get bored of hearing the same words because they will be focusing on the ball.
+Get the parents to say ball too, to continue English play with their kids at home.

 All the best